TobiasRp/cpvs/README.md

 For unit testing GTest is included in the repository

-/// Running CPVS ///
+## Running CPVS ##

-3D-models/scene files are not included in the repo!
+Except for the default scene file 3D-models/scene files are not included in the repo!

 Simply specify the scene to use as an argument.
 (Default scene is "../scenes/plane.obj", which can be changed in src/main.cpp)